How to sell a house without an estate agent in the UK

 Yes, completely.
 There is no legal requirement to use an estate agent when selling a property in England or Wales.
 The estate agent's role is to market the property and find a buyer on your behalf.
 But if you find the buyer yourself, or if someone buys directly from you, the agent is simply not needed.

-You will still need a solicitor or licensed conveyancer to handle the legal transfer of ownership.
+You will still need a solicitor or licensed conveyancer to handle the legal transfer of ownership and registration with HM Land Registry.
 That part is not optional.
-But the agent is.
+Your conveyancer also runs the anti-money-laundering checks on both sides of the sale that have been mandatory since the 2017 Money Laundering Regulations.

 Route 1: Online-only listing services